bombbomb/listen-server/README.md

-#
+# listen-server

 A simple server that captures and allows you to inspect those via JSON.

 This is intended to be a layer added into a local app stack where you might not really need another application running.
+Could also be useful in testing scenarios.

 ## Install

 ```
-npm install --save just-serve
+npm install --save listen-server
 ```

 ## Usage